Sammy Morgan (footballer): Port Vale

-Morgan entered the English Football League at the relatively older age of 23, having played for local club Gorleston in the Eastern Counties League before signing for Fourth Division club Port Vale in January 1970, after impressing on trial.
+Morgan entered the English Football League at the relatively older age of 23 after signing Fourth Division club Port Vale in January 1970 following a period on trial.
 The late bloomer made his professional debut as a substitute on 30 March 1970, scoring in a 1–1 draw at Newport County.
 After quitting teaching to take up professional football, he had to wait until the following season to make his full debut, appearing as the No. 10 on 15 August 1970, finding the net in a 2–0 win at Swansea City.
-The club won promotion to the Third Division at the end of the campaign, and he found himself to be a regular starter in the first team, and picked up six goals in forty games in the 1970–71 season.
+The club won promotion to the Third Division at the end of the campaign.
+He found himself to be a regular starter in the first-team, and picked up six goals in forty games in the 1970–71 season.

 He nearly left the club at the start of the 1971–72 campaign after falling out with manager Gordon Lee over his decision to remain resident in Great Yarmouth, rather than move closer to Vale Park.
-However the pair settled their dispute, and Morgan went on to score nine goals in 41 games, picking up the club's Player of the Year award.
+However, the pair settled their dispute, and Morgan scored nine goals in 41 games, picking up the club's Player of the Year award.
 He went on to become the joint-top scorer in the 1972–73 season with eleven goals in 44 games (tied with strike partner Ray Williams).
 Aston Villa purchased Morgan for £22,222 in August 1973 (£5,400 also changed hands due to goalscoring bonuses).

 Aston Villa

 Aston Villa manager Vic Crowe had hoped that Morgan would prove an ideal replacement for ageing Scottish centre-forward Andy Lochhead.
-He scored four goals in twelve games during Villa's 1974–75 Second Division promotion campaign, though his season was hampered by a back injury which kept him out of the 1975 League Cup final.
+He scored four goals in twelve games during Villa's 1974–75 Second Division promotion campaign.
+However, his season was hampered by a back injury, which kept him out of the 1975 League Cup final.
 A groin injury and the form of new signing Andy Gray meant that Morgan played just the three games in the First Division before being sold to Brighton & Hove Albion for £30,000 in December 1975.

 Brighton & Hove Albion

 Morgan was signed to play as a strike partner for Fred Binney.
-It took him nine games to score his first goal for Albion, when he broke his duck with a brace against Crystal Palace on 24 February.
+It took him nine games to score his first goal for Albion when he broke his duck with a brace against Crystal Palace on 24 February.
 He recorded a tally of seven goals in the 1975–76 season, including another brace at the Goldstone Ground against Swindon Town, though manager Peter Taylor quit the club in the summer.
-Morgan then broke his cheekbone during in a pre-season friendly against Luton Town.
+Morgan then broke his cheekbone in a pre-season friendly against Luton Town.
 The 1976–77 season saw Brighton achieve promotion out of the Third Division as runners-up under new manager Alan Mullery, with Ian Mellor and Fred Binney proving a highly effective strike partnership and limiting Morgan to just two starts.